Tata Nexon EV catches fire in Mumbai, carmaker assures probe

 The video shows a white Tata Nexon EV engulfed in flame outside a restaurant in West Vasai area of Mumbai.
 Police and firefighters are also seen trying to put out the fire and regulate traffic in the area.
 According to reports, the fire was later put out.
 There has been no report of any injuries in the incident so far.
 The cause of the fire is also unknown.

 Tata Motors issued a statement on Wednesday assuring an investigation into what led to the Nexon EV catching fire.
 The carmaker said, “A detailed investigation is currently being conducted to ascertain the facts of the recent isolated thermal incident that is doing the rounds on social media.
-We will share a detailed response after our complete investigation."
+We will share a detailed response after our complete investigation.
+We remain committed to the safety of our vehicles and their users.
+This is a first incident after more than 30,000 EVs have cumulatively covered over 100 million km across the country in nearly 4 years."

 Already under pressure after fire-related incident in EVs, Ola Electric CEO Bhavish Aggarwal also shared the video on his social media platform.
 He also wrote a message that EV fire incidents are not uncommon and have been reported globally as well.
 However, he maintains that EVs are safer than ICE vehicles in terms of such incidents.